 Our friend Barry at Event & Design told us that wedding stationery is not a requirement.
 However he says, “It does take care of some practical matters at the wedding as well as adding a little extra flair”.
-Jolindi from Chrystalace agrees, “The wedding stationery helps ease the guests through your the wedding day, signage, order of service with the program and words to the hymns, table seating plan and seating cards, I would say is the most important.
+Jolindi from Chrystalace agrees, “The wedding stationery helps ease the guests through your wedding day – signage, order of service with the programme and words to the hymns, table seating plan and seating cards, I would say is the most important.
 Your guests would be a little lost without them”.
 Amy Mongie from Doodles also reminds us that beautiful stationery could mean you need fewer flower arrangements.
 Menus or wine lists can add dimension and interest to your tables.
-A clever and fun theme, appropriate table plan can fill up a dull spot or become a feature at the pre-drinks area.
+A clever and fun themed table plan can fill up a dull spot or become a feature at the pre-drinks area.
 It’s important to remember that stationery items should always tie in and enhance your colour scheme or theme they should never add clutter or just be there for the sake of it.

 Designed by M Studio